iot-salzburg/STL-tweaker/README.md

 ## Quickstart:

-FileHandler.py must be executable.
+Executable FileHandler.py works on ascii STL.

 `FileHandler.py yourobject.stl [optional: int(yourownangle)]`

 ## Installing optional modules:  (for binary STL)
 If your STL file is written in [ascii](https://de.wikipedia.org/wiki/STL-Schnittstelle#ASCII-Format), you can start tweaking!

-Otherwise, you have to install the following packages:
+Otherwise, you have to convert it (e.g. per webservice) or install the following packages:

 Linux:
 ```bash